n-niewiadowska/pygame-labyrinth-game/README.md

 # Pygame Labyrinth Game

-This is a simple devil's labyrinth game developed by me to as a university project.
+This is a simple devil's labyrinth game developed by me as a university project.
 Its main focuses are learning Python and basics of Pygame.

 ### Tech Stack